How We Make Chocolate

 Machines are available to facilitate tempering, but it can be done by hand.
 A tempering machine typically has a heat source (light bulbs) and fans for cooling with an electronic thermostat and means of monitoring and setting the desired temperature..plus a moving basin that constantly stirs the chocolate.

 The idea is to heat the chocolate past the melting point of all the crystals...108 F will do.
 If you think for a moment, this is not much higher than body temperature..it's just "warm".
 After a short time, all the crystals are melted and the mass can then be cooled to a point below the 93-degree melting point of Type V and above the melting point of Type IV.
-This enhances the formation of the desired Type V crystals and eliminates the formation of Type IV (& III, & II, & I).
+This enhances the formation of the desired Type V crystals and precludes the formation of Type IV (& III, & II, & I).
 In this temperature range, Type V crystals will form naturally..but, due to the constant shearing movement of the chocolate in the tempering machine, large crystal formations will be broken up into smaller ones.

 The set temperature is lowered to 90 degrees.
 The temperature of the chocolate mass is monitored closely using an infrared-laser thermometer.
 When the temperature reaches 94 degrees F a square of our previously-tempered chocolate is placed "behind" the baffle (see pic above) where it is bathed in a small swirl of molten chocolate.
 Though it doesn't melt, the mechanical action of the molten chocolate flowing across it's surface "picks up" Type V crystals and "seeds" the larger mass of chocolate that is in front of the baffle.
-This seeding causes a chain reaction of crystal formation resulting in the mass coming "into temper" within 10-20 minutes rather than the hour or two it would require if no seed is used.
+This seeding causes a chain reaction of crystal formation resulting in the mass coming "into temper", often within 10-20 minutes rather than the hour or two it would require if no seed is used.

 The trick at this point is to have the chocolate mass warm enough to keep it from "freezing" too rapidly to allow it to be poured but cool enough that the "latent heat" released with crystalization doesn't destroy the temper after the chocolate is poured into a mold.